Where is Squaw Valley?

 About half of our participants bring cars, the other half walk or get rides to and from their houses to the conference center.
 Squaw Valley also has a Valley Shuttle, which runs every twenty minutes and takes participants up or down the length of the valley.
 This service is free of charge.
 If you have any physical disabilities, or have a problem with high elevation, a car would be a good idea.
 So, a car is not necessary, but can make your week easier and afford you the ability to visit Lake Tahoe and surrounding sights.

 Can I choose which staff member to work with in workshop?
 Each Poetry participant will have an opportunity to work with each of the staff members at least once.
-Writers Workshops (Fiction/Nonfiction) may request to work with a particular staff memeber; however, we do not guarantee being able to make the match.
-Screenwriting participants will be assigned to particular staff mentor based on our assessment of the screenplay.
+Writers Workshops (Fiction/Nonfiction) may request to work with a particular staff member; however, we do not guarantee being able to make the match.

 What is the size of the program?